MichaelC1999/chaser/README.md

 #### Mechanics of pivoting investment

 Chaser pivots based off of comparison.
 We optimistically assume that the current market where deposits are currently invested in is the best investment at the moment for the pool's strategy.
 When someone proposes that a different market is better than the current market according to the strategy logic, they put up a bond in order to assert this on the UMA oracle.
-Pools can be configured to reward these assertions in order to incentivize monitoring the investment for he best possible strategy.
+Pools can be configured to reward these assertions in order to incentivize monitoring the investment for the best possible strategy.

 Any entity can propose to the UMA Oracle a new market for your pool to invest in based on your strategy.
 Strategies have a measureable, numeric determination of which market is a better investment.
 As strategies determine when to move funds based off of querying subgraphs, proposing pivots are easily automateable (See Strategy Pivot Bot below)